UofA-Robomasters/rm_vision_buff_activation/README.md

 # rm_vision_buff_activation
-This is the buff activation system for the DJI Robomasters 2017.
+This is the buff activation system developer by University of Alberta DJI Robomasters 2017 team.

 **Contributers**: